2018 Age Group Coordinator TBA

-During the 2016 season, Mini Tykes played on Tuesday evenings from 6-7pm and Saturday mornings from 9-10am at Oakridge.
-There is NO GUARANTEE that this will be the same for the 2017 season.
+During the 2017 season, Mini Tykes played twice a week, either on Tuesday or Wednesday evenings and Saturday mornings from 9-10am at Oakridge Arena.
+There is NO GUARANTEE that this will be the same for the 2018 season.

 Kids will be divided into teams of approximately 12 players.

 For 2017, the Sabrecats had 6 Mini Tyke teams.

 The Age Group Coordinator will attempt to accomodate reasonable friend requests where possible while still maintaining parity teams (teams being made equal with respect to ability level).

 No GUARANTEES are made with respect to friend requests.

 Kids should be dressed in their full Lacrosse gear.
 For complete details on the equipment required you can visit the Calgary District Lacrosse Association website.

 The Sabrecats are always looking for parents who are interested in volunteering to coach their kids teams.
 This can be a truly rewarding and fun experience for you and your child.
 Learn more about the Lacrosse coaching program.

 Mini Tyke and Tyke coaches (which includes head coach and assistant coaches and anyone on the bench) need to be trained at the Community Initiation level.
 If you are interested in coaching please email Jamie Kaufman at firstname.lastname@example.org

 In order to be trained at this level, you must do the following: